Break out the hot sauce and grab some bell peppers, we’re making Cheesy Buffalo Chicken Stuffed Peppers for dinner!

 These beautiful bells are stuffed to the brim with buffalo chicken, bell peppers, onion, and jalapeño, then loaded with pepper jack and cheddar cheese.
 Serve them up with a veggie-filled side salad and get ready to rock your weeknight dinner routine!

-Cheesy Buffalo Chicken and Veggie Stuffed Peppers
+Cheesy Buffalo Chicken Stuffed Peppers

 This recipe is proof that busy weeknight eats can be anything but boring!